-The academy intends to conduct a self-evaluation review or an external governance review every 4 years starting in the year ended August 2016.
+The Board of Trustees intends to conduct another self-evaluation review during the forthcoming year.

 The Finance Committee is a sub-committee of the main Governing Body.
 Its purpose is to assist in ensuring financial stability, transparency and effective financial procedures are maintained at Ratby Primary School.
 Attendance at meetings during the period was as follows: